How to Deal With, Manage & Lead Difficult Employees

 After establishing your expectations and actioning a plan for behavioral change, monitor employee progress and performance to see how they’re doing and what actions they’ve made to change their behavior.
 This may include introducing regular 1:1s with this person, getting feedback from their co-workers, and evaluating the quality of their work.

 Being neutral in these circumstances is key to making good judgements.
 So, try to stay calm, supportive, and respectful no matter how frustrating their actions may become.
 Ensure you’re focusing on the facts and avoid judging the individual.

 As a leader, planning ahead is really important to avoid difficult employees.
-This planning starts at the hiring process, and trying to understand behaviours during the recruitment process is key to avoid hiring someone who is going to be challenging and has a potential to cause problems for you and the company as a whole.
-Think about introducing behavioural interviews in the selection process for example.
+This planning starts at the hiring process, and trying to understand behaviors during the recruitment process is key to avoid hiring someone who is going to be challenging and has a potential to cause problems for you and the company as a whole.
+Think about introducing behavioral interviews in the selection process for example.

 Talk to HR when necessary